You are here: Infothek - All about the Heart and Circulatory System - MAD - mean arterial pressure

 Tip:

-The BloodPressureDB app calculates the mean arterial pressure (MAD) and also displays it as a chart if desired.
-So if you want to determine and monitor your MAD, simply use BloodPressureDB.
+The BloodPressureDB app calculates the mean arterial pressure (MAD) and can display it as a chart if you want.
+So if you want to determine and monitor your MAD, just use BloodPressureDB.

 Sources:

-This article is from BloodPressureDB the leading app since 2011 that supports hundreds of thousands in blood pressure monitoring every day.
+This article comes from BloodPressureDB – the leading app since 2011 that helps hundreds of thousands monitor their blood pressure every day.
 Our content is based on carefully researched, evidence-based data and is continuously updated (as of 04/2025).

 Translation Disclaimer: